abapGit/docs.abapgit.org/docs/collections/_development/developing-ui-js.md

 ---
-title: UI - Java script
+title: UI - JavaScript
-order: 93
+order: 94
 ---

 This doc covers java script specifics in abapGit UI.
 See also the [UI - HTML pages](./developing-ui.html).